elliea511/nurse-ellie/maternity/antepartum.md

 ### Oxytocin Safety

-- Always piggyback oxytocin into the main IV line.
+- Always piggyback oxytocin into the main IV line when baby is still in utero.
 - Never run as the main bag because too much could cause excessive contractions.

 Monitor for: